valoran-M/C_programming_language/Chapter6-Structures/exercises/README.md

     words in its input sorted int decreasing order of the line numbers on which it occurs.
 Remove nois words like "the" "and" and so on.

+## Exercice 6.4:

+      Write a program that printsnthe distinct words in its input sorted int decreasing order of frequendcy or occurrence.
+Precede each word by its count.